 “Yes, dear,” Ben promised.
 They said goodbye and he slid the phone into his pants pocket.

 Travis approached Bryan and Audra and offered to photograph them together.
 Ben’s sister and her fiancé stood with arms around each other, faces happy, smiles wide.
-They were handsome and perfect, and in countless ways, Ben envied their relationship.
+They were handsome and perfect.
+In countless ways, Ben envied their relationship.

-“I think we’d better look for a decent place to relieve ourselves before moving on,” Bryan commented after the camera had been put away.
-He stepped carefully through the snow on his crutches with Audra holding tight to his waist.
-Ben chuckled at the sight of the two of them struggling up the rise and pulled his Blackberry back out to snap a picture.
+“I think we’d better look for a place to relieve ourselves before moving on,” Bryan commented.
+Carefully, h stepped through the snow on his crutches with Audra holding tight to his waist.
+Ben chuckled at the sight of the two of them struggling up the rise.
+Pulled his Blackberry back out to snap a picture.